 The Vice Chancellor for Information Technology Services, with advice from the Information Security Officer, will determine if a Security Incident constitutes a Security Breach.

-The Vice Chancellor for Information Technology Services will report to and advise the Chancellor on possible Security Breaches as appropriate.
+The Vice Chancellor for Information Technology Services will notify the Office of General Counsel and report to and advise the Chancellor on possible Security Breaches as appropriate.

 - Content and scope of any Security Breach Notification shall be at the Chancellor’s discretion and in compliance with all legal requirements.

-- Determining if a Security Breach or Incident is appropriate for public notification is solely the responsibility of the Chancellor with advice from the Vice Chancellor for Information Technology Services and others at the Chancellor’s discretion.
+- Determining if a Security Breach or Incident is appropriate for public notification is the responsibility of the Chancellor with advice from the Vice Chancellor for Information Technology Services, the Office of General Counsel, and others at the Chancellor’s discretion.

-- Should the Chancellor determine a Security Breach requires public notification, the Chancellor will direct that notification of said Breach be given within 30 days of the conclusion of the Security Incident investigation.
+- When determined that a Security Breach requires public notification, the Chancellor will direct that notification of said Breach be given within 30 days of the conclusion of the Security Incident investigation.

 All Security Breaches shall be reported to external regulatory and legal authorities and individual notifications shall be made in compliance with the North Carolina Identity Theft Protection Act (NC Gen. Stat.
 75-65, and 132-1.10(c1)) and other applicable law as appropriate.

 Beyond notification and except where required by law, the University makes no promise of service to individuals affected by a Security Breach.
-The Chancellor, however, may elect to provide additional services to affected individuals.
+The Chancellor may elect to provide additional services to affected individuals.